 Each test order should have multiple (at least two) SKUs included on the order so that the supplier can correctly test the partial ship/cancel scenario.

-Go here for help creating an automated job to import your orders to Dsco.
+For more information on creating an automated job to import your orders to the platform, see Creating an automated order import job.

 Step 4: Checking shipped orders

-Once your supplier has acknowledged and shipped your test order, the next step is to test that you can view those order updates in Dsco.
-Go here for help using the Dsco portal to check for those shipping updates.
+Once your supplier has acknowledged and shipped your test order, the next step is to test that you can view those order updates in the platform For more information on checking for those shipping updates, see Checking shipping updates.

-If you're using automation in Dsco, make sure that you've already set up your shipment export job.
-Go here for more help with that process.
+If you're using automation in Rithum, make sure that you've already set up your shipment export job.
+For more information, see Creating automated export jobs.

 Step 5: Checking cancelled orders

 Along with checking that a supplier has shipped an order, you should also check to verify that the supplier cancelled an order as well.
-Go here for help using the Dsco portal to check for those cancellation updates.
+For more information, see Checking cancelled orders.

-If you're using automation in Dsco, make sure that you've already set up your cancellation export job.
-Go here for more help with that process.
+If you're using automation in Rithum, make sure that you've already set up your cancellation export job.
+For more information, see Creating automated export jobs.

 Step 6: Working with invoices

-Your suppliers may also want to send their invoices to you via Dsco.
+Your suppliers may also want to send their invoices to you via the platform.
 Your onboarding process should involve checking those invoices to verify that they include all of your required information.
-Go here for help using the Dsco portal to check those invoices from your supplier.
+For more information, see Viewing your suppliers' invoices.

-If you're using automation in Dsco, make sure that you've already set up your invoice export job.
-Go here for more help with that process.
+If you're using automation in the platform, make sure that you've already set up your invoice export job.
+For more information, see Creating automated export jobs.

 Step 7: Celebrating

-Once you've finished your invoice testing then you are done with your onboarding to Dsco.
-Go ahead and work directly with your suppliers to determine a go-live date when you will start submitting live orders to Dsco.
+Once you've finished your invoice testing then you are done with your onboarding to Rithum.
+Go ahead and work directly with your suppliers to determine a go-live date when you will start submitting live orders to Rithum.
 Then go buy some milkshakes!
 Finishing an onboarding process, even one as simple as this, deserves some attention!

 Comments